zguaid/TLSBot/README.md

     python main.py
     ```

+## Possible Issues

+- If using Python 3.11 or 3.12, you may encounter an error with the `playsound` library during installation.
+In such cases, run the following command before installing the requirements:

+    ```bash
+    pip install playsound@git+https://github.com/taconi/playsound
+    ```

 ## Contributing

 Contributions are welcome.
 For major changes, please open an issue first to discuss what you would like to change.